 On a case-by-case basis, the DSL will decide what information needs to be shared within school with whom and when.
-Confidentiality is essential; however, effective support can only be provided if staff working with children are aware of concerns or at least those individual children are being monitored.
+Confidentiality is essential; however, effective support can only be provided if staff working with children are aware of concerns or at least that individual children are being monitored.

-Child Protection records undergo regular reviews using the RASHEN system to determine if any action, advice, or updating is required.
+Child Protection records undergo regular reviews using the RASHEN (Review, Attendance, School, Home, Emotional need and Next steps) system to determine if any action, advice, or updating is required.